TinkerTools/tinkerdoc/text/key/index.rst

 .. index:: RESTRAIN-PLANE

-RESTRAIN-PLANE [X/Y/Z, 1 integer & 3 reals]
+RESTRAIN-PLANE [X / Y / Z, 1 integer & 3 reals]
    Provides the ability to restrain an individual atom to a specified plane orthogonal to a coordinate axis.
 The first modifier gives the axis (X, Y or Z) perpendicular to the restraint plane.
 The integer modifier contains the atom number of the atom to be restrained.
 The first real number modifier gives the coordinate value to which the atom is restrained along the specified axis.
 The second real modifier sets the force constant in kcal/Ang^2 for the harmonic restraint potential.
 The final real modifier defines a range above and below the specified plane within which the restraint value is zero.
 If the force constant is omitted, a default value of 100.0 is used.
 If the exclusion range is omitted, it is taken to be zero.

 .. index:: RESTRAIN-POSITION

 RESTRAIN-POSITION [1 integer & 5 reals, OR 2 integers & 2 reals]
    Provides the ability to restrain an atom or group of atoms to specified coordinate positions.
 An initial positive integer modifier contains the atom number of the atom to be restrained.
 The first three real number modifiers give the X-, Y- and Z-coordinates to which the atom is tethered.
 The fourth real modifier sets the force constant in kcal/Ang^2 for the harmonic restraint potential.
 The final real modifier defines a sphere around the specified coordinates within which the restraint value is zero.
 If the coordinates are omitted, then the atom is restrained to the origin.
 If the force constant is omitted, a default value of 100.0 is used.
 If the exclusion sphere radius is omitted, it is taken to be zero.
 Alternatively, if the initial integer modifier is negative, then a second integer is read, followed by two real number modifiers.
 All atoms in the range from the absolute value of the first integer through the second integer are restrained to their current coordinates.
 The first real modifier is the harmonic force constant in kcal/Ang^2, and the second real defines a sphere around each atom within which the restraint value is zero.
 If the force constant is omitted, a default value of 100.0 is used.
 If the exclusion sphere radius is omitted, it is taken to be zero.

 .. index:: RESTRAIN-TORSION